 Documenting the Knowns and Unknowns

 There can be many pieces of an investigation.
 A diagram is a simple and effective way to organize all the different causes—both what is known and what is currently unknown.
-On a Cause Map™ diagram, the unknowns are labeled with questions marks.
+On a Cause Map™ diagram, the unknowns are labeled with question marks.
 These are action items to dig a little further or track down a particular piece of information.
 At the beginning of an investigation, the analysis may be just a few Why questions in a straight line.
 As information is collected and unknowns are made known, the analysis can expand into much more detail.
 A Cause Map diagram reveals how all the different causal paths came together to produce the incident.
 It’s a convenient way to document and communicate the complete explanation of an issue.
 It’s the platform for proposing different solution options to mitigate risks going forward.

 Learn more about our method in one of our upcoming webinars, two-hour online short courses or online workshops.
 You can also download our free Cause Mapping® investigation template in Microsoft Excel here to try it on one of your problems.
-Cause and effect explains why things went well, why things went poorly and how handle unknowns.
+Cause and effect explain why things went well, why things went poorly and how to handle unknowns.
 But it takes some digging.